 - The Good Batch – hearty cookies, ice cream sandwiches, and little cakes

 - Ras Plant Based – healthy plant-based food made from scratch

 There will also be a show kitchen and demo space alongside the vendors, which will likely host some fun public food demos and/or classes.
 As well as a public gathering place, called the Living Room, that will showcase views of the Pier, the Hudson River and even Little Island.

 “The James Beard Foundation is committed to celebrating, supporting, and elevating the people behind America’s food culture,” said Kris Moon, President and COO of JBF.
 “Pier 57 is an exciting opportunity to bring our Good Food for Good™ philosophy to both the industry and food lovers as part of a vibrant, community-centered space.”

-The hall is being developed by Jamestown for Google, RXR, Youngwoo & Associates, and the Hudson River Park Trust.
-It will open in the spring of this year!
+The hall was developed by Jamestown for Google, RXR, Youngwoo & Associates, and the Hudson River Park Trust.
+It will officially open to the public on Saturday, April 1st!